 The obligations of the Board and its trustees, officers, agents, and employees, with regard to budget and purchasing shall be in accordance with Article 22 of the City Charter.
-However, the Board shall prepare and submit its budget for approval each year to the City Council by the first of July of each year, consistent with provisions of the Charter as previously interpreted by the Attorney General of Florida.
-Additionally, the Board agrees to follow the Purchasing Code of the City of Jacksonville, unless inconsistent with Board's fiduciary duty as provided by the Charter, Ordinance Code, and state law.
+However, the Board shall prepare and submit its budget for approval each year to the City Council by the first of July of each year.
+Approval of said budget shall not be unreasonably withheld.
+Additionally, the Board agrees to follow the Purchasing Code of the City of Jacksonville.
 Travel of the aforedescribed persons shall be regulated and in accordance with Chapter 112, Florida Statutes.